SillyTavern/SillyTavern-Docs/Usage/Core_Concepts/instructmode.md

 !!!
 Applies to: Text Completion APIs
 For equivalent settings in Chat Completion APIs, use [Prompt Manager](prompt-manager.md).

-Exception: OpenRouter with instruct override enabled.
-This is a legacy setting and will be removed soon.
 !!!

 ## API support